saratkumar17mss040/My-Portfolio/README.md

 # My-Portfolio
 My simple portfolio page !

+I will try to add more projects soon !
-Will try to use gitconnected api in future to get and display dynamic data !
+I will try to use gitconnected api in future to get and display dynamic data !